BabylonJS/Documentation/content/snippets/gamelets/Slow_Collide.md

 In the Playground below, there are occasions when particles escape the box even though there initial speeds are set to below 2r.
 You may need to run the code more than once to see the effect.

-PG: <Playground id="#MYGV6#3" title="Escaping Particles" description="Shows how increase speed allows particles to leave the box" image=""/>
+PG: <Playground id="#MYGV6#3" title="Escaping Particles" description="Shows how increase speed allows particles to leave the box"/>

 The maximum speed of the particles can be changed on lines 21 to 23.
 Lowering the values for the speed decreases the probability of escape.